ENCODE-DCC/chip-seq-pipeline2/docs/tutorial_google.md

 11. It will take about 6 hours.
 You will be able to find all outputs on your Google Cloud bucket.
 Final QC report/JSON will be written on `gs://[YOUR_BUCKET_NAME]/ENCSR936XTK_subsampled/chip/[SOME_HASH_STRING]/call-qc_report/execution/glob*/qc.html` or `qc.json`.
 See [output directory structure](output.md) for details.

 12. See full specification for [input JSON file](input.md).

+13. You can resume a failed pipeline from where it left off by using `PIPELINE_METADATA`(`metadata.json`) file.
+This file is created for each pipeline run.
+See [here](../utils/resumer/README.md) for details.
+Once you get a new input JSON file from the resumer, use it `INPUT=resume.[FAILED_WORKFLOW_ID].json` instead of `INPUT=examples/google/ENCSR936XTK_subsampled.json`.

 ## Extras for advanced users